 In addition, you will gain valuable insights into what your prospective clients are looking for through cold calling.
 This strategy creates a two-way conversation since you can ask them questions.
-Cold calling should not be a one-way selling conversation.
+Cold calling potential clients should not be a one-way selling conversation.
 Rather, you want to engage your prospects and give them a platform to be heard.

 This can lead to valuable insight on how you can improve your product or service and shift directions in the future if the market changes.
 In addition, it will help you track the leads who will respond to future calls and who would prefer to connect via email.

 Generate Quality Leads For Demos And Booking Meetings

 Around 82% of buyers will accept a meeting if you reach out to them first.
 Customers are more likely to accept meetings with people they already know, even if it is through a phone call.
 This means that you need to pick up the phone and meet your prospective buyers.
 Once they have spoken to a person, they will start to gain trust in the company.